 Apply for a grant.

-CORE is identifying implementing partners to provide humanitarian relief (food, NFI) in the Kharkiv, Donetsk, and Kherson regions.
+CORE is identifying implementing partners to provide livelihood support in the Lvivska, Ivano-Frankivska, and Zakarpatska regions.

 How is CORE supporting long-term relief in Ukraine?